top of page

 2. Inclusive Land Restoration Technologies:

-Smart-Valleys: A low-cost, participatory approach to water control, increasing yields and incomes in lowland rice-based systems.
+• Smart-Valleys: A low-cost, participatory approach of water control, increasing resilience to drought and flooding, yields and incomes in lowland rice-based systems.

-Integrated Rice-Fish Systems: Enhancing biodiversity, reducing chemical use, and increasing farmer income.
+• Integrated Rice-Fish Systems: Enhancing biodiversity, reducing chemicals use, increasing farmer income and soil carbon sequestration.

 3. Climate-Smart Practices: